The Oath (American TV series)

-The Oath is an American crime drama streaming television series, created by Joe Halpin, that premiered on March 8, 2018, on Crackle.
+The Oath is an American crime drama television series, created by Joe Halpin, that premiered on March 8, 2018, on Crackle.
 The series stars an ensemble cast, including Ryan Kwanten, Katrina Law and Sean Bean.
 Its second and final season premiered on February 21, 2019.

 Premise

 The Oath explores "a world of gangs made up of those sworn to protect and defend and sheds light on corrupt and secret societies that are nearly impossible to join.
 Only a select few make the cut – but once inside, members will do what they must to protect one another from enemies on the outside and from within their own ranks."